 Talila Rudin, in preparation.
 Roman-Byzantine Cemeteries and Tombs around Apollonia/Sozousa: The New Discoveries.

 Dan Mirkin, 2016.
 Aspects of Inter-relations between Land and Sea during the Crusader Period: Crusader Seamanship in the Southern Levant (co-supervisor - Y. Kahanov [University of Haifa]).

-Meir Edrey, under review.
+Meir Edrey, 2016.
 Phoenicians in the Eastern Mediterranean under Achaemenid and Greek Rule: Social and Cultural Perspectives in Light of Archaeological Research (co-assessor [Gutachter] in the advisory committee – A. Pruß, W. Zwickel, P. Haupt, H.-P. Kuhnen [Johannes Gutenberg-Universität Mainz]).